 Create the Repository File

-Next, create a repository file pointing to Microsoft’s server.
-This configuration file tells DNF where to find Visual Studio Code packages.
+Next, create a repository file pointing to Microsoft’s package server.
+This configuration file tells DNF where to find Visual Studio Code packages and how to verify them.
 Run the following command:

 Install Visual Studio Code on Rocky Linux